lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Signatures in message_2 of method 0 and 2, and in message_3 of method 0 and 1, consist of a subset of the single signer data object COSE_Sign1, which is described in Sections 4.2-4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}.
 The signature is computed over a Sig_structure containing payload, protected headers and externally supplied data (external_aad) using a private signature key and verified using the corresponding public signature key.

-EDHOC relies on COSE for identification of authentication credentials and supports all COSE header parameters used to identify authentication credentials such X.509, C509, CWT and CCS.

 Different header parameters to identify X.509 or C509 certificates by reference are defined in {{I-D.ietf-cose-x509}} and {{I-D.ietf-cose-cbor-encoded-cert}}:

 * by a hash value with the 'x5t' or 'c5t' parameters, respectively: